 We offer a summer and winter vacation clerkship in our Melbourne office and a winter clerkship in our Sydney office.
 Regionally, we offer summer and winter internship opportunities in our Hong Kong office for law students with fluency in mandarin and an interest in qualifying in Hong Kong.

 These programs offer law students a practical insight into life as a White & Case graduate or trainee.
 You’ll be welcomed into a team where you’ll undertake meaningful tasks, including but not limited to, drafting contracts and memoranda, researching, interpreting legislation and case law, preparing client alerts, and engaging in document review and due diligence work.

-Above all, the clerkship is as much a process about our Firm finding out who you are as it is about you finding out who we are.
-As such, Clerks are encouraged to ask questions and get involved in the program activities, events and training opportunities.
+Above all, the program is as much a process about our Firm finding out who you are as it is about you finding out who we are.
+As such, participants are encouraged to ask questions and get involved in the program activities, events and training opportunities.